 Activities that improve the quality of life of a community, provide a type of support, assistance or solidarity, and contribute to developing citizenship.

-EXAMPLES: participating in an AGECR committee (such as student radio, student newspaper, environment committee); setting up an international cooperation project; volunteering in a seniors’ home; joining a team of student first-aid volunteers.
+EXAMPLES: Participating in an AGECR committee (such as student radio, student newspaper, environment committee), setting up an international cooperation project, volunteering in a seniors’ home, or joining a team of student first-aid volunteers.

 Activities involving not only student athletes, but also student coaches and student members of sports committees.